 A sale of personal belongings or household effects held at a person's home, usually in the garage or front yard.

-- 1. The duration of the sale may not exceed 72 hours. - 2.
-A sale on a particular property may not occur more frequently than four times during any 12month period. - 3.
-No goods purchased for resale or consignment goods may be offered for sale.
+- 1. The duration of the sale may not exceed 72 hours. - A sale on a particular property may not occur more frequently than four times during any 12-month period.

 Article 7.
 Site Development